btholt/build-a-fullstack-nextjs-app-v4/lessons/04-database/D-writes-with-drizzle.md

 ```

 - Looks fairly similar to our reads, only here we just use `insert` instead of `select`.
 - We're only checking that the user is logged in, not that the correct user can edit the article.
-We'll do that in the next section.
+We'll implement proper authorization in the next section.

 Let's do update and delete.